nuxeo-archives/nuxeo-postgresql-replication/README.txt

 start-alone
+    Stop replication and start as standard mono server.

 backup
+    Master proceed to a full backup, send it to its slave and then regularly send its logs.

 backup-standby

 restore
+    Slave proceed to full restore from last received backup and then regularly look for incoming logs and replay them.

 switch-to-master
+    Tell slave server to achieve any current replication and then become a master.

 switch-to-slave
+    Tell master server to become a slave.
+Usually called after it has been repaired.

 cleanup-slave
     Remove backup and temporary files on slave side.
 Those files are useless since "nx-failover restore" has succeeded.

+cleanup-master
+    Remove backup and temporary files on master side.
+Those files are useless since "nx-failover backup" has succeeded.